 - Fines: Up to $10,000

 You should also be aware that all indecent exposure convictions force an individual to register as a sex offender in California.
-Both misdemeanor and felony indecent exposure convictions force individuals to register for a minimum of ten years a sex offender.
+Both misdemeanor and felony indecent exposure convictions force individuals to register for a minimum of ten years as sex offenders.

 Registering as a sex offender could impact where an individual in California could live or work.
 In fact, registering as a sex offender may even result in some individuals losing professional licenses.